dysnix/kube-registry/README.md

 &nbsp;

-* You can now test your registry and also check how your BasicAuth works:
+* You can now test your Kube-Registry and also check how your BasicAuth works:

 &nbsp;